masc-ucsc/docs/docs/pyrope/06-functions.md

-# Modules
+# Lambdas

-A module consists of sequence of statements which is a superset of functions, procedures, and methods.
-Modules may not be visible when inlined.
+A `lambda` consists of sequence of statements that can be bound to a variable.

-In Pyrope, we call a function a sequence of code statements that do not read or write from registers or memories.
-As a result, functions are pure combinational code blocks.
-A procedure is a function that reads and/or writes registers/memories.
-Notice that a procedure may still have the outputs connected through a combinational path to the inputs.
-Methods are procedures that operate over a given tuple.
-Functions, procedures, and method may have return values.
+The variable can be copied and called as needed.
+Unlike most languages, Pyrope only supports anonymous lambdas.
+The reason is that without it lambdas would be assigned to a namespace.
+Supporting namespaces would avoid aliases across libraries, but Pyrope allows different versions of the same library at different parts of the project.
+This will effectively create a namespace alias.
+The solution is to not have namespaces but rely in variable scope to decide which lambda to call.

+Pyrope divides the lambdas in two categories: `functions` and `procedures`.
+Functions operate only over combinational logic.
+They can not have any synthesis side-effect.
+This means the function outputs are only a function of the function inputs.
+Any external call can only affect `debug` statements not the synthesizable code. `functions` resemble `pure functions` in normal programming languages, but they are allowed to have side effects on non-synthesizable code.

+Non-function lambdas are called `procedures` or `methods`.
+The only difference between `procedures` and `methods` is that a `method` has `self` as the first argument in the output which allows to mutable the called tuple.

+Lambdas also can be divided into `modules` and non-`modules`.
+A `module` is a lambda visible at synthesis call hiearchy.
+A `non-module` is an inlined or flattened `lambda`.

-## module definition
+## definition

-Modules are like programming language lambdas that must be passed as arguments or assigned to a given variable[^3].
-There is no global scope for variables or modules.
-The only way for a file to access a module is to have access to a local variable with a module definition or to "import" a variable from another top level file.
+Only annynoymous lambdas are supported, this means that there is no global scope for functions, procedures, or modules.
+The only way for a file to access a lambda is to have access to a local variable with a definition or to "import" a variable from another file.

 ```
-let a_3   = {   3 } // just scope, not a module.
+let a_3   = {   3 } // just scope, not a lambda.
 Scope is evaluate now
 let a_fun = {|| 4 } // local function, when just_4 is called 4 is returned

-pub let fun3 = {|| 5 }    // public module that can be imported by other files
+pub let fun3 = {|| 5 }    // public lambda that can be imported by other files

 let x = a_3()             // compile error, explicit call not posible in scope
 let x = a_fun()           // OK, explicit call